-At Akin Gump Strauss Hauer & Feld LLP, we are experienced and adapt at helping clients navigate these challenges.
+At Akin Gump Strauss Hauer & Feld LLP, we are experienced and adept at helping clients navigate these challenges.
 We have been at the forefront of white collar defense for more than 30 years.
-Our team includes a distinguished roster of former prosecutors from most of the major enforcement agencies in the country—the U.S. Attorney’s Office for the Southern and Eastern Districts of New York, the U.S. Department of Justice, the U.S. Attorney’s Office for the Central District of California, the U.S. Securities and Exchange Commission (SEC)’s Enforcement Division and the World Bank Sanctions Enforcement Program.
-We have industry-leading credibility and effectiveness in dealing with the government, coupled with broad, deep experience and the sound judgment that comes with it.
+Our team includes a distinguished roster of former prosecutors who served at the highest levels of the Department of Justice and at leading United States Attorneys’ Offices, including the Southern District of New York, Eastern District of New York, Central District of California, Eastern District of Virginia, and Eastern District of Texas and lawyers who served in the U.S. Securities and Exchange Commission (SEC)’s Enforcement Division.
+We have successfully represented corporations, executives, individuals and public officials in a wide range of federal and state prosecutions and investigations and have conducted internal investigations for corporations throughout the world.
+The deep experience and sound judgment of our white-collar defense lawyers results in industry-leading credibility and effectiveness in dealing with the government.

-White collar matters are also commonly driven by major market regulators such as the SEC and the U.S. Commodity Futures Trading Commission (CFTC) or by leading state prosecutors such as the Manhattan District Attorney’s Office or prominent state attorneys general.
-Health care fraud has been a major enforcement priority for some U.S. Attorney’s Offices and the DOJ Fraud Section.
-As we have a wealth of experience with each of these agencies, we know them and their approach to investigations.
+White collar matters are also commonly driven by major market regulators such as the SEC, the U.S. Commodity Futures Trading Commission (CFTC), and the Financial Crimes Enforcement Network (FinCen) or by leading state prosecutors such as the Manhattan District Attorney’s Office or prominent state attorneys general.
+Financial and securities violations, money Laundering and health care fraud have been major enforcement priorities for the U.S. Government in recent years.
+As we have a wealth of experience with each of these substantive areas and with the agencies that investigate and enforce them, we know the issues and the government’s approach to investigations.
 Consequently, we have achieved great successes for our clients.

-Over the past six or seven years, one of the major trends in white collar enforcement has been its increasingly global scope.
-Because of the broad jurisdictional provisions of the Foreign Corrupt Practice Act (FCPA), individuals and companies can fall under the U.S. government’s microscope even if they have only minor or attenuated connections to the United States.
+Over the past decade, one of the major trends in white collar enforcement has been its increasingly global scope.
+Because of the broad jurisdictional provisions of the Foreign Corrupt Practice Act (FCPA), and the use of U.S. financial markets and data systems by companies and individuals throughout the world, individuals and companies may fall under the U.S. government’s microscope even if they have only minor or attenuated connections to the United States.
 But the global enforcement effort extends well beyond anticorruption cases; the “long arm” of U.S. law enforcement is reaching overseas in a host of areas, including securities, banking and antitrust enforcement.
 Increasingly, foreign enforcement agencies—especially in the United Kingdom—are adopting the same strategy by pursuing targets located in the United States, and the enactment of the U.K. Bribery Act of 2010 provides a new framework.

 At Akin Gump, we have ample, meaningful experience in these international matters.
-Our attorneys travel widely on behalf of their clients, a great number of whom are non-U.S. persons or foreign business entities.
-As necessary, we team up with foreign counsel, including in other Akin Gump offices around the world, to provide a seamless, integrated approach to cross-border investigations.
+Our lawyers represent clients world-wide, including many non-U.S. persons and foreign business entities.
+We have the experience and resources to provide a seamless, integrated approach to international, cross-border investigations.